-- 2.1 The review of fees for 2022/2023 has been undertaken through a robust exercise including determining total service cost, determining a pricing level to ensure full cost recovery, then considering benchmarking data and market conditions to inform an appropriate charge. - 2.2 Consideration has been taken of the potential implications of Covid-19 recovery on chargeable services.
-The budgetary implications contained within this report relate to any proposed amendments to fees, and the expected demand for services over the period of the Medium Term Financial Plan. - 2.3 Team Managers have worked with their Finance Business Partner in undertaking this review. - 2.4 The review has in the main tried to consider the full cost recovery constraints.
+- 2.1 The review of fees for 2022/2023 has been undertaken through a robust exercise including determining total service cost, determining a pricing level to ensure full cost recovery, then considering benchmarking data and market conditions to determine an appropriate charge. - 2.2 Consideration has been taken of the potential implications of Covid-19 recovery on chargeable services.
+The budgetary implications contained within this report relate to any proposed amendments to fees, and the expected demand for services over the period of the Medium Term Financial Plan. - 2.3 Team Managers have worked with their Finance Business Partner in undertaking this review, and consulted with the Assistant Director for each service area prior to submitting the final proposals for approval.

+- 2.4 The review has in the main tried to consider the full cost recovery constraints.
 However, the process has been influenced to a degree by issues where the Council considers, through the benchmarking exercise, that the charge proposed is fair and reasonable for the service being provided. - 2.5 The greatest risk/concern for Managers is receiving challenges to the level of fees and charges set.
-There is sound justification to support the proposed fees and, where the fees proposed do not reflect the full cost of providing the service, there is a sound basis for the decision based on the Managers' understanding of the commercial environment.

-- 2.6 Where fees have been reviewed, having a greater regard to benchmarking data where such data is available, we have tried to ensure that they are at a level whereby they do not vary substantially when compared to other local authorities in the surrounding area. - 2.7 In areas where the Council experiences external competition, again we have tried to ensure that the rates remain competitive and value for money.
+There is sound justification to support the proposed fees and, where the fees proposed do not reflect the full cost of providing the service, there is a sound basis for the decision based on the Managers' understanding of the commercial environment. - 2.6 Where fees have been reviewed, having a greater regard to benchmarking data where such data is available, we have tried to ensure that they are at a level whereby they do not vary substantially when compared to other local authorities in the surrounding area. - 2.7 In areas where the Council experiences external competition, again we have tried to ensure that the rates remain competitive and value for money.
 It would not be prudent to risk pricing ourselves out of the market just to satisfy an aspiration to achieve a set increase in fee income.
-It is not believed that the proposed fees will price ourselves out of the market but it is vital to allow Managers some flexibility on fees when trying to secure business, without breaching any regulations. - 2.8 Given the general belief that our proposed fees and charges are fair and reasonable the significant risks to fee income are not with fee levels themselves but with the achievable volumes and delivering against business plans. - 2.9 The fees and charges will be subject to continuous monitoring during the year through Corporate Policy and Resources Committee, who may implement changes during the year, or will inform the following years Medium Term Financial Plan.
+It is not believed that the proposed fees will price ourselves out of the market but it is vital to allow Managers some flexibility on fees when trying to secure business, without breaching any regulations. - 2.8 Given the general belief that our proposed fees and charges are fair and reasonable the significant risks to fee income are not with fee levels themselves but with the achievable volumes and delivering against business plans. - 2.9 The fees and charges will be subject to continuous monitoring during the year either to implement changes during the year if required, or to feed into the following years Medium Term Financial Plan.